Disney California Adventure: Buena Vista Street

 Buena Vista Street is the first area seen upon entering the park.
 It represents Los Angeles in the 1920s, when Walt Disney first arrived there.
-Similar to Main Street, USA in Disneyland Park, it has shops, restaurants, and a transportation system.
+Similar to Main Street, USA in Disneyland Park, it has shops and restaurants.
 Its central hub has entrances to Hollywood Land and Grizzly Peak.
-In the hub's center, also known as Carthay Circle, is a replica of the Carthay Circle Theater, where Disney Animation's Snow White and the Seven Dwarfs debuted in 1937.
+In the hub's center, also known as Carthay Circle, is a replica of the Carthay Circle Theater, where Disney Animation's first feature film Snow White and the Seven Dwarfs debuted in 1937.
 Restaurants include Mortimer's Market, Trolley Treats, Clarabelle's Hand Scooped Ice Cream, Fiddler, Fifer & Practical Cafe, and Carthay Circle Restaurant.
 Main stores along the street include Oswald's, Five & Dime, Big Top Toys, Kingswell Camera Shop, and Elias & Co.

 Hollywood Land

 Hollywood Land is inspired by the Golden Age of Hollywood in the 1930s.
 It includes attractions based on film, television, theater and a subsection called Hollywood Studios, which is designed to appear as an active studio backlot.
 Found within that subsection is the 3D film Mickey's PhilharMagic and the Monsters, Inc. Mike & Sulley to the Rescue! attraction, a dark ride based on the characters from Pixar's 2001 film Monsters, Inc..
 The land is also home to the 2000-seat Hyperion Theater.

 Disney Junior – Live on Stage! opened on March 25, 2011, in the Disney Theater.
 Its final day of performance was April 9, 2017.
 It was replaced by Disney Junior Dance Party, which opened on May 26, 2017, until the final performance on March 23, 2025.
 It was announced that was replaced by a new show, Disney Jr. Mickey Mouse Clubhouse Live!, which opened May 16, 2025.
 Nearby Disney Theater is the Animation Building, which hosts Sorcerer's Workshop (a walk-through exhibit focused on basic animation), Animation Academy (a workshop that teaches guests how to draw Disney characters), Turtle Talk with Crush, and a meet and greet with Anna and Elsa.
 Outside of the Animation Building and Disney Theater are the land's two main stores: Off the Page and Gone Hollywood.

 The restroom facilities in the district are designed in the style of Frank Lloyd Wright's Storer House, located in the Hollywood Hills area of Los Angeles.
 The stamped concrete structure is typical of Wright's pioneering design.